OperationSpark/high-school-prep/step-eight-rock-the-interview-and-quiz.md

 # Step 8 : Rock the Interview and Quiz

-You must pass at least one of the Operation Spark Bootcamp entrance tests.
-The test will be conducted either at your school or at Operation Spark HQ under a time limit.
+To move on to Bootcamp, students must join us for an interview and take and pass a coding quiz and interview.

+Once you've fully completed all previous steps, you qualify to take the end-of-prep quiz.
+Arrange with Operation Spark to take the end-of-prep coding quiz.

+<a href="https://operationspark-prep.youcanbook.me/">You can book an appointment by clicking here...</a>

+You will take the quiz in person at Operation Spark.